+Our research idea is efficiency (industrialization) and minimization of climate impact (sustainability) via digitization of the design, construction and procurement processes.
 We use a mode II approach with transdisciplinary teams.
-Researchers in the Timber Structures group have different theoretical backgrounds and research is performed with stakeholders as co-producing partners.
+Researchers in the Construction Management and Building Technology Timber Structures group have different theoretical backgrounds and research is performed with stakeholders as co-producing partners.
 A mode II working mode provides analyses of methods and suggestions of practices for industry improvements and theory constructs based on empirical investigations.
-This research capability is based on more than 15 years R&D program management, e.g. the VINNOVA excellence center LWE.
+This research capability is based on more than 25 years national R&D program management.

 Stakeholders represent the suppliers - contractors, consultants and material suppliers (often suppliers of multi dwelling timber houses), clients and facility managers, municipalities and trade-organizations and international and national academic partners.